Microsoft LinkedIn Learning & Industry Certifications

-The Microsoft LinkedIn Learning supports the most in-demand, future-forward IT careers with resources that build skills and knowledge and prepare learners for industry-recognized certifications that lead to education credits and living-wage employment.
-LinkedIn Learning is home to the Lynda.com online learning platform of video courses taught by industry experts in software, creative, and business skills.
-It is a subsidiary of LinkedIn, which is owned by Microsoft.
+The LinkedIn Learning platform supports the most in-demand, future-forward IT careers with resources that build skills and knowledge and prepare learners for industry-recognized certifications that lead to education credits and living-wage employment.

-The Washington State Library (WSL) funds statewide access to the Microsoft Imagine Academy and to LinkedIn Learning, underwritten by discounts from Microsoft, and made possible through Legislative appropriation.
-Imagine Academy resources are provided through the WSL’s Central Library, and facilitated by our 11 Institutional and Correctional Center Libraries and the Washington Talking Book & Braille library, and public and tribal libraries, and community and technical colleges across the state, ensuring easy and equitable local access and support for all Washingtonians.
+The Washington State Library (WSL) funds statewide access to LinkedIn Learning, made possible through Legislative appropriation.
 LinkedIn Learning is accessible with a library card from any Washington public library (including the State Library), via the libraries' website.

-*****NOTE*****In response to COVID-19 closures, online certification is available.
-To begin the process of scheduling an exam, contact Elizabeth Iaukea at [email protected] Please note that WSL requires proof of proficiency before scheduling; you may present a high school or college transcript showing a passing grade in a course covering certification exam objectives, or achieve scores of more than 85 percent on at least 2 GMetrix practice exams corresponding to the certification exam you wish to take.
+Please note that WSL requires proof of proficiency before scheduling; you may present a high school or college transcript showing a passing grade in a course covering certification exam objectives or achieve scores of more than 85 percent on at least 2 GMetrix practice exams corresponding to the certification exam you wish to take.
 Access codes are provided free of charge to Washington residents; please contact your local public or tribal library, or visit the State Library's Learn, Practice, Certify page.

 Help Washingtonians attain industry-recognized IT skills and Microsoft Office and other software certifications that make them competitive in the rapidly evolving 21st century workplace.